You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 - Senior (65+) Yukon resident: Free

-- First Nation or Inuvialuit: Free
+- First Nation or Inuvialuit: Free (see criteria under "Licence requirements")

-You need to buy seals in addition to your big game licence for some species.
-You can buy seals from Department of Environment offices or an authorized vendor.
 First Nation citizens, Inuvialuit and Yukon citizens 65+ do not have to pay for their seals.
 Youth 14 to 16 years old may get their own seals.
 See the requirements in our Yukon hunting regulations summary.

 - Moose $10